AkliYalaoui/contacter-ui/README.md

 # Contacter - A social media application - Front End part

-This project is a social media application (PWA application made with react js and tailwindcss as a front end and powered by an express server and a mongoodb database) [Visite the app](https://contacter-app.netlify.app).
+This project is a social media application (PWA application made with react js and tailwindcss as a front end and powered by an express server and a mongoodb database) [Visite the app](https://contacter-app.netlify.app).\

+Note 1 : this project is only for learning and practicing purposes.\
+Note 2 : the images you upload the app will disappear after some times, because they are stored temporarliy in the heroku server

 ## Available Features